music-encoding/metadata-ig/README.md

 ## Who manages this?
 The IG sees itself as self-managed.
 The administrative co-chairs have admin access to this repo, but anyone who is an active member of the IG can request basic administrative rights.

-For the metadata IG an active member is somebody who regularly attents the IG meetings.
+For the metadata IG, an active member is someone who regularly attends IG meetings.

 (Of course, the technical team of the MEI community also has admin access.)